Free Will in Ancient Thought

 "[W]e get the impression [from the historical evidence] that [Chrysippus and the earlier Stoics thought that] human beings in the course of their natural development would turn into virtuous and wise human beings, if only this development were not interfered with from the outside through corruption from those who raise us and by the society we grow up in."

-I am not sure if Frede means to endorse this as the Stoic position.
-Galen, as we just saw, does not have this impression about the Stoic explanation for the "origin of vice."
+Galen, as we just saw, does not seem to have this impression about the Stoic explanation for the "origin of vice."
+He seems to think that Chrysippus cites two causes.

 This explanation itself too is puzzling, since it seems that the false beliefs in society would have to come from individual human beings who did not get those beliefs from society.